 STI is required under Public Law 101-542 to encourage students to report all crimes (murder, rape, forcible or non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle and other thefts or crimes) which occur on the STI Campus to the local law enforcement offices and to the STI Student Services Office or campus security.
-The STI Campus is policed by the Sioux Falls Police Department.
+The STI Campus is policed by the Sioux Falls Police Department and Minnehaha County Sheriff's Department.

-Access to the STI campus facilities is authorized through the Director's Office.
+Access to the STI campus facilities is authorized through the President's Office.
 Building keys are issued to staff as needed.
 All staff are authorized to call the appropriate authorities in case of an emergency.
 All buildings shall be locked and unlocked by STI employees.
 STI employees must be present when buildings are open.
-Unless other arrangements have been made, STI buildings will open at approximately 7 am during weekdays and will close Monday through Thursday at approximately 10 PM.
-On Friday, the buildings will close at approximately 5 PM.
+Unless other arrangements have been made, STI buildings will open at approximately 7 am during weekdays and will close Monday through Thursday at approximately 10 pm.
+On Friday, the buildings will close at approximately 5 pm.
 All buildings remain locked after hours and throughout the weekend unless prior arrangements have been made.